drewf24/world-airbnb/proposal/proposal.md

 ![](proposal_files/figure-gfm/prop-of-avail-1.png)<!-- -->

-The stacked bar graph above shows the proprotion of listings based on room type that are either not busy, very busy, or have no data (NAs).
+The stacked bar graph above shows the proprotion of listings based on room type that are either not busy, very busy, somewhat busy, or have no data (NAs).

-According to the graph, all entire home, private rooms, shared room listing types are generally mostly very busy at roughly 60% while only roughly 20% across the charts are not busy.
+According to the graph, all entire home, private rooms, shared room listing types are generally mostly very busy at roughly 60% while only roughly 30% across the charts are not busy.
 Shared rooms are generally less busy than private rooms and entire home/apt listings.

 Creating a facet scatterplot that will display the busyness of different